ManageIQ/guides/providers/dev-guide.md

 The `reload!` in the command is not necessary if you didn't modify the code.

 ## Model Layer
-When adding new features or writing new providers, the first step is usually to map the entities and relations by to the models MiQ, in order to be able to store the data from any external provider.
-We need to have the db tables prepared for it.
+When adding new features or writing new providers, the first step is usually to map the entities and relations by model to the MiQ database, in order to be able to store the data from any external provider.
+We need to have the database tables prepared for it.

-In Rails most often each entity has its own table in database.
+In Rails most often each entity has its own table in the database.
 To manage the DB changes there is a support mechanism called migrations.
 Migrations allow easily migrate from one version of schema to an older one or upgrade to a new one.
 So the migration scripts basically contain the described change to the schema including the creation of a new table.
 They are stored in [here](https://github.com/ManageIQ/manageiq-schema/tree/master/db/migrate) and each migration